-Annie holds a bachelors degree from Duke University and a masters degree from the Harvard Graduate School of Education.
-Before arriving at George Washington University, she taught English in France through the Fulbright program, worked in the Duke Law School Alumni & Development Office and oversaw the study abroad program at the Olin College of Engineering in Needham, MA.
-As an undergraduate, Annie volunteered in the Duke Office of Undergraduate Admissions and has since served as an alumni interviewer for the university.
-A graduate of Georgetown Day School, she served as a member of the school's Alumni Board for almost ten years, including two as president.
+Prior to GW, Annie taught English in France, worked at the Duke University Law School, and oversaw the study abroad program at the Olin College of Engineering.
+As an undergraduate, Annie spent a year studying abroad in Paris.
+She also volunteered in the Duke Office of Undergraduate Admissions and later served as an alumni interviewer for the university.
+A graduate of Georgetown Day School in Washington, DC, she was a member of the school's Alumni Board for almost ten years, including two as president.